gdagtekin/Python-Currencies-Telegram-Bot/README.md

 ## Methods to Run the Bot

-You have three ways to run this bot:
+You have four ways to run this bot:

 1. **Run the bot with a pre-built Docker image**
 2. **Run the bot using Docker Compose**